pavelsaman/pavelsaman.github.io/_posts/2021-03-14-remapping-keycodes-and-keysyms-with-xmodmap.md

 keycode  77 = NoSymbol Num_Lock Num_Lock
 ```

-That basically means that if I press `CapsLock` or `NumLock`, nothing will happen, but I can still switch to capital letters or turn keyboard on and off when I press `Shift + CapsLock` and `Shift + NumLock`.
+That basically means that if I press `CapsLock` or `NumLock`, nothing will happen, but I can still switch to capital letters or turn numpad on and off when I press `Shift + CapsLock` and `Shift + NumLock`.

 Finally I just need to make sure this mapping gets used, so let's have a look into `.xinitrc` file (again, I'm showing just a bit of the whole file):